Small Entity Compliance Guide for the Amendment 80 Groundfish Trawl Fisheries.

 Regulations are in place to minimize bycatch.

-- There are two species of rock sole, northern rock sole and rock sole.
+- There are two species of rock sole: Northern rock sole and rock sole.
 According to the most recent stock assessments:

 - Rock sole is managed as part of the Other Flatfish Complex and has not been assessed so the population status is unknown.
-This complex is not subject to overfishing based on 2016 catch data.
+This complex is not subject to overfishing based on 2019 catch data.

 - Rock sole are a flatfish with both eyes located on the right side of their head.